Icon

 Storybook

-For the icons displayed by the components internally – we use Feather icons and we provide it as a part of our Figma library.
-You can still use Reshaped together with any other iconset, like the following ones:
+For the icons displayed by the components internally, we use Feather icons and provide them as part of our Figma library.
+You can still use Reshaped together with any other icon set, such as the following ones:

-To support tree-shaking and let you use any icon set - Icon has an svg property to pass a React component to it.
-Therefore, you can use it with any icon set available across the web if it returns icons as React components or your bundle transforms SVG imports into React nodes.
+To support tree-shaking and allow you to use any icon set, Icon has an svg property to pass a React component to it.
+You can use it with any icon set available on the web if it returns icons as React components or if your bundle transforms SVG imports into React nodes.

 <Icon svg={IconZap} size={5} />

-You would like to use the Icon without defining its color manually in most situations.
+In most situations, you can use the Icon without manually defining its color.
 It will inherit the text color from its parent elements, making it quite dynamic.

 <div style={{ color: "tomato" }}>